-→Special requirements / Gear
+→ Special requirements / Gear

-- MIK net - WP3 1000 μm (opening 1m2 (NP) will be used for sample larger mesozooplankton (only if time permits) - Specification regarding the deployment of the different nets can be found in "Zooplankton sampling protocol AeN RF3" - We need information about mesozooplankton and macrozooplankton community composition, obtained in RF3.
+- o MIK net - WP3 1000 μm (opening 1m2 (NP) will be used for sample larger mesozooplankton ((only if time permits)) - Specification regarding the deployment of the different nets can be found in "Zooplankton sampling protocol AeN RF3" - We need information about mesozooplankton and macrozooplankton community composition, obtained in RF3.

-→ Station and Sampling depth: Process stations only, Zooplankton samples should be sampled from the entire water column.
+→ Sampling depth: Zooplankton samples should be sampled from the entire water column.
 Two samples per station, one in the Atlantic layer and one in the Arctic layer